 Many Users Don’t Know What BIOS Is.
 It’s Totally Okay As Knowing BIOS Matters Isn’t A Mandatory Thing For Every Pc User.
 But If You Know The BIOS Stuffs, You Can Manage

 Some Extra Facilities From It.
 Moreover, In Many Cases, You Have To Access Your BIOS Setting To Get Rid Of Problems

 - Many users don’t know what BIOS is.
-It’s totally okay as knowing BIOS matters isn’t a mandatory thing for every pc users.
+It’s totally okay as knowing BIOS matters isn’t a mandatory thing for every pc user.
 But if you know the BIOS stuffs, you can manage

 some extra facilities from it.
 Moreover, in many cases, you have to access your BIOS setting to get rid of problems.

 - As BIOS isn’t a part of OS, you have to access your BIOS if you want to change some settings related to your computer’s hard drive, motherboard, or components not related to OS.

 - You can change your boot order from the BIOS setting.
 You must have to access BIOS if you want to change your boot order.